astoklas/simpleMicroservice/README.md

 A clear nonsense project with an educationonal touch ;)

 ##Collector
+reads from a a text file, network socket, url streaming data and puts it into a queue

 ## Queue
 A redis based DB used to asyncronously queue the Strings collected by the collector and used by the works.
 Also contains the statistical part of the worker output.

 ## Worker
+reads data from the queue and split the data into elements and run some statistical analysis on top of it

 ## Controller
+Visualize and control the work, start/stop additional collector and worker.
+Controll collector data source using API